 Functional Automation Groups

-The automation object model consists of a few broad functional groups of objects that control major facets of the integrated development environment (IDE).
+The automation object model consists of a few, expansive functional groups of objects.
+These objects control major facets of the integrated development environment (IDE) and apply to all project types in Visual Studio.
 Understanding how these groups work makes it easier to understand and use the model.